psychemedia/sin-eater-resources/resources/CMBPA_cambrian_popular_antiquities_roberts.md

 " certain poor persons.
 After that, they
 " presented, in the same manner, a cup
 " of drink, and required the person to
-" drink a little of it imniediately.
+" drink a little of it immediately.
 When
 " that was done, they kneeled down ; and
 " the minister, if present, said the Lord's
 " prayer; after which, they proceeded